Dr. Lauren R. Tapp

 Associate Professor of Exercise ScienceDownload vCard

-Dr. Lauren R. Tapp is an assistant professor of exercise science in the School of Science and Technology.
-Tapp's interest in exercise physiology stems from an extensive background in athletics as she played several sports growing up, although soccer has always been her passion!
+Dr. Lauren R. Tapp is an associate professor of exercise science in the School of Science and Technology.
+Tapp's interest in exercise physiology stems from an extensive background in athletics as she played several sports growing up, including soccer, volleyball, track and field, and softball.
 She has a variety of interests relating to exercise science, however she has particular interests in the fields of strength and conditioning, pediatric exercise physiology and environmental physiology.

 - Doctorate – integrative exercise physiology – Temple University